 Timely warnings are displayed on this page for six months.
 After six months, they can be viewed in the archive.

-The UNC Police Department is curently invesigating two reports of alleged sexual assaults that may have occurred on campus within the past two weeks.
+The UNC Police Department is currently investigating two reports of alleged sexual assaults that may have occurred on campus within the past two weeks.
 The information available to the University Police is limited based on the reporting circumstances of the individual cases.

 The Rape, Abuse & Incest National Network (RAINN), while acknowledging that you can never completely protect yourself from sexual assault, offers these personal safety steps to help reduce the risk of being assaulted: